- ASSESSMENT ON Internet (Information database for 5000 artists)

 Original sculptures of Amedeo Modigliani extremely rare at auction (albeit at a French auction for tens of thousands of euros are often cast after the artist's death in bronze instances, but, as we know, Modigliani himself has worked exclusively in stone).
 To date, there are only 27 sculptures of the artist, and of these not more than ten remain in private hands.
 In previous times one of the "Heads" Modigliani appeared at auction in 2010 in Paris and was sold for almost $53 million At auction Sotheby's November 4, 2014, hit the "Head", Dating from 1911-1912 years.
 The result of the struggle of three candidates the hammer price soared to $70.7 million

 This tiny, with a height of just over eight (!) inches, the sculpture was created around 5 thousand years ago in ancient Mesopotamia.
 Figure found in Iraq near Baghdad.
-Hard to believe, but it is the age of the wheel, money and the world's first big cities!
+Hard to believe, but she is the same agewheel, money and the world's first big cities!
 Baby lioness spent almost 60 years in the collection of Alastair Bradley Martin (Alastair Bradley Martin), while in 2007 it decided to put up for auction.
 At Sotheby's sculpture exceeded estimeyt three times and became the most expensive piece of ancient art in history.

 Another sculptural work, sold for a large sum in 2010, — monumental relief of Matisse's "Nude from behind IV".
 As "Walking man I" Giacometti, the work is not unique, moreover (unlike Giacometti sculpture), cast after the artist's death.
 As it turned out, it doesn't matter if we are talking about masterpiece level, other copies of which are on display in the Tate gallery, the Pompidou Center and MOMA.
 All these sculptures were cast twelve, in private hands today are just two.
 Before the auction Christie's November 3, neither of these giants on the auctions was not present.

 Henry Moore (1898-1986) was highly appreciated during the life of the sculptor.
-Original price peak was $1.2 million, achieved in 1982.
+Original price peak was the mark of $1.2 million achieved in 1982.
 Having survived the recession of 1990-х, the market works by Moore in 2000-х began to recover, especially to actively rise in price of classic modernist sculpture began in 2007.
 And, as we have seen for updating records, the real growth in the market of works of British sculptor, it seems, is just beginning.

-At Christie's auction in November 2015, the sculpture of Paul Gauguin's "Thérèse" ("Teresa") of red tropical wood thespesia was sold for a record for the artist's sculptures $30,96 million (estimate of $18-25 million).
-"Teresa" was almost three times more expensive than the "Young Tahitian" ($11.28 mn) — its predecessor at the top of hojnowski sculpture.
+At Christie's auction in November 2015, the sculpture of Paul Gauguin's "Thérèse" ("Teresa") of red tropicalwood thespesia was sold for a record for the artist's sculptures $30,96 million (estimate of $18-25 million).
+"Theresa" were almost three times more expensive than the "Young Tahitian" ($11.28 mn) — its predecessor at the top of hojnowski sculpture.
 Meanwhile, both "Teresa" ratings before the price of painting Gauguin still can't reach: in the winter of 2015 was the news that a painting brush Gauguin's "When will you marry" has sold in a private transaction for $300 million.

 a Bronze sculpture of Willem de Kooning's "clam Finder" at Christie's on November 12 2014 was sold for a record for sculpture author $29.28 million De Kooning studied sculpture from 1969 to 1974 and created during this time is not more than 25 three-dimensional works.
 The sculpture "Seeker of shellfish" is one of the best.
 There are only ten of her casts, three of which — more.
 Other copies are stored, in particular, at the Centre Pompidou, Stedelijk-музее, the Whitney Museum.